 Students will learn about the protocols and applications that make possible the simultaneous and seamless interaction of millions of computers through the internet and enterprise networks.
-In order to design and implement enterprise class applications, the student will undertake an in depth study of the Java Enterprise Edition application programming interface (Java EE API).
+In order to design and implement enterprise class applications, the student will undertake an in depth study of the concepts of enterprise computing.
 To understand the practical aspect of enterprise computing, the student will build a working example of a dynamic, secure web enterprise application.
 Topics that will be covered include Service Oriented Architecture (SOA) and Service Component Architecture (SCA).